 IELTS ACADEMIC WRITING TASK

-The IELTS Academic Writing test is made up of two tasks, Writing Task 1 and Writing Task 2.
+IELTS Academic Writing Task is made up of two tasks, Writing Task 1 and Writing Task 2.
 The questions in the Academic Writing test are different to those in the General training writing test.

 You’ll also be given instructions so summarise the information you see by opting for and reporting the main features visible, making comparisons wherever applicable.
 You’ll need to do an information transfer task –the visual information you’re been presented with requires to be presented in the form of text.
 SevenMentor is the best IELTS training in Pune and provides IELTS classes in Pune.

 To complete the task successfully, you will need to:

 - Write an overview (a summary of what you see)

 You will need to write a minimum of 150 words or further and answers must be written in full, no mention of ideas in points or notes.

 In Task 2 of the Academic Writing test, you are asked to write an essay in response to a point of view, an argument, or a problem.
 Essays should be written in an academic or semi-formal style.
 Motifs are about applicable issues and will concentrate on a particular aspect of the topic.
 To illustrate, if the content is about computers, the focus will be on a particular aspect rather than writing about computers in general.